Best for Bundling Discounts

 Cost of Nationwide Life Insurance

 Although Nationwide sells multiple types of life insurance, it only offers quotes for term life coverage.

 We collected quotes from Nationwide for term life insurance for a healthy 30-year-old.
-Nationwide’s quotes were in line with the industry averages, and customers that have qualifying auto and homeowners policies may be eligible for discounts.
+Nationwide’s quotes were in line with the industry averages, and customers who have qualifying auto and homeowners policies may be eligible for discounts.

 Your rates may vary from the below rates because your premiums are based on your location, gender, health and prescription history.
-In general, the earlier you buy life insurance, the better, since you’re less likely to have been diagnosed with chronic health conditions.
+In general, the earlier you buy life insurance the better, since you’re less likely to have been diagnosed with chronic health conditions.

 Your rates may vary from the sample rates we received because premiums are based on multiple factors including your age, gender, health history and location.

 Customers can get quotes and apply for term life coverage through Nationwide’s sites.
 For all other policy types, you’ll have to work with a Nationwide specialist or your own insurance agent to get information and apply.